ehanahamed/quizfreely/docs/dev/production/api-setup.md

 If the systemd service is running successfully, quizfreely-api should be on port `:8008` by default.

 We use Caddy to let the quizfreely-api process on port `:8008` be accessed from `api.quizfreely.com` with https.
-See [caddy-setup.md](./caddy-setup.md)
+See [caddy-setup.md](./caddy-setup.md) to finish setting up quizfreely-api.